gitopia/gitopia-mirror-action/README.md

 ```

-Add Arweave Wallet contents to a wallet and add it in secrets
+Add Arweave Wallet contents to github secrets called `GITOPIA_WALLET`

 Update values of

-`gitopiaWallet` - your wallet file pointing to the secret containg your wallet,
+- `gitopiaWallet`: your wallet file pointing to the secret containg your wallet,
-`branch` - the branch to Gitopia your want to push (optional),
+- `branch`: the branch to Gitopia your want to push (optional),
-`remoteUrl` - your repository remote url created from https://gitopia.org
+- `remoteUrl`: your repository remote url created from https://gitopia.org